Thiepval Visitor Centre, Somme Battlefields, France

 Location

-The Thiepval Visitor Centre is located close to the Thiepval Memorial to the Missing.
+The Thiepval Visitor Centre & Museum is located close to the Thiepval Memorial to the Missing.
 It can be reached from the D929 main road from Albert to Bapaume.
 In the village of Pozières on the D929 the Thiepval Memorial to the Missing is signposted.
-Driving from Bapaume in the north it will be signposted to the right to Thiepval on the D73.
-Driving from Albert in the south it will be signposted to the left to Thiepval on the D73.
+Driving south from Bapaume it will be signposted to the right to Thiepval on the D73.
+Driving north from Albert it will be signposted to the left to Thiepval on the D73.

-The Thiepval Memorial is a short distance from the Visitor Centre.
+The Thiepval Memorial to the Missing is a short distance from the Visitor Centre & Museum.

 Building the Visitor Centre